-Presidential candidate Hillary Clinton announced a campaign finance reform plan Tuesday, in a post-Labor Day effort to boost her support after her closest competitor, Independent Vermont Sen. Bernie Sanders, took a nine-point lead over her in New Hampshire polls, and continues to gain ground in Iowa among Democratic voters.
+Presidential candidate Hillary Clinton announced a campaign finance reform plan Tuesday in a post-Labor Day effort to boost her support after her closest competitor, Sen. Bernie Sanders (I-Vermont), took a nine-point lead over her in New Hampshire polls and continues to gain ground in Iowa among Democratic voters.

-“We have to end the flood of secret, unaccountable money that is distorting our elections, corrupting our political system, and drowning out the voices of too many everyday Americans,” Clinton said in a statement released to the media.
+“We have to end the flood of secret, unaccountable money that is distorting our elections, corrupting our political system, and drowning out the voices of too many everyday Americans,” Clinton said in a statement.
 “Our democracy should be about expanding the franchise, not charging an entrance fee.”

-Clinton’s announcement of her reform proposals preempts Sanders’ expected action on campaign finance this week; he was set to introduce a bill that would provide public funding for presidential and congressional campaigns.
-The timing shows she’s keeping a cautious eye on Sanders, who has eschewed support from super PACs (outside spending groups that are allowed to take unlimited contributions from donors, but cannot explicitly coordinate their activities with candidates), and has drawn tens of thousands of people at his campaign stops across the nation.
+Clinton’s announcement of her reform proposals preempts Sanders’s expected action on campaign finance this week.
+He was set to introduce a bill that would provide public funding for presidential and congressional campaigns.
+The timing shows she’s keeping a cautious eye on Sanders, who has eschewed support from super PACs and has drawn tens of thousands of people at his campaign stops across the nation.

 But unlike Sanders, Clinton has accepted support from super PACs and outside spending groups — the types of groups that she now says she wants to rein in with her new plan.
 Clinton has so far raised the most campaign funds of any major-party candidate, about $47.5 million, according to the Center for Responsive Politics.
 The primary super PAC backing her, Priorities USA Action, raised $15.6 million in the first half of 2015 from just 33 donors, according to a filing with the Federal Election Commission (FEC).
 The Priorities PAC indicated in August that it had guaranteed $20.5 million in commitments since that filing, according to The New York Times.